iqm-finland/cirq-on-iqm/docs/user_guide.rst

 ----------------------------------

 At this stage you can use your favorite Cirq simulator to simulate the circuits constructed above.
-In this subsection we demonstrate how to run them against a real IQM quantum chip.
+In this subsection we demonstrate how to run them against a real IQM quantum computer.

 Cirq on IQM implements :class:`.iqm_remote.IQMSampler` as a subclass of :code:`cirq.work.Sampler` which should be used for this purpose.
 You need to have access to an IQM server and obtain a settings file for the quantum hardware of